Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Numerical experiments

 \subsection{Optimal selection of the parameters}

-As observed in the convergence theorems presented in Sections \ref{section-RrDR} and \ref{section-mRrDR}, the number of the chosen sets $r$, the relaxation parameter $\alpha$, and the momentum parameter $\beta$ in each iteration of RrDR and mRrDR play an important role in the convergence rate of the method.
-In this subsection, we aim to find the parameters that optimize the convergence rate in terms of total computation.
+As observed in the convergence theorems presented in sections \ref{section-RrDR} and \ref{section-mRrDR}, the parameters of RrDR and mRrDR have an influence on the convergence rate.
+In this subsection, we aim to find relatively favorable choices via numerical tests.
+All computations are terminated once $\operatorname{RSE}<10^{-12}$.